Zoltán Szabó (serial killer): Early life

 Szabó was born into a farmer's family in 1968, and had lived on a farm since his youth.
 He studied until the eighth grade in elementary school, refusing to study any more.
-His father died early, and his brother who lived on the farm committed suicide.
+His father died early, and his brother who lived on the farm died by suicide.
 Szabó already had a criminal record at the time of the murders, as he was convicted for the rape of a 60-year-old woman.
 He also behaved violently towards his partner, who broke off the relationship with him because of this.
 He then began living alone on his farm doing occasional farm work.
 In addition to this, he also participated in organizing seasonal workers from Romania during the agricultural season, finding work and accommodations for them.
 During the second half of the 1990s, the traffic near Balástya grew, as the civil war in Yugoslavia had recently ended and many passed through the 5th Highway along the settlement.
 The increasing turnover of the highway attracted businesses, criminals, merchants and prostitutes to the settlement, including some of Szabó's future victims.